Lowepro’s answer to the Peak Design Everyday Backpack

 - Only two horizontal dividers are supplied.
 Four are needed in my opinion.

 - Outside material marks easily.
 But this does not mean the pack has been compromised in any way.
-It’s cosmetic.
+It’s a cosmetic as the material is tough.

 - Although dual side access can be seen as positive.
 It also adds another point of failure, and the potential to lose equipment.